-We will only disclose your personal information where we have you consent to do so, or where there is another good reason to make the disclosure – for example, we may disclosure information to CQC or a local authority where we think it is necessary to do so in order to protect a vulnerable individual from abuse or harm.
+We will only disclose your personal information where we have your consent to do so, or where there is another good reason to make the disclosure – for example, we may disclosure information to CQC or a local authority where we think it is necessary to do so in order to protect a vulnerable individual from abuse or harm.
 Any such disclosure will be made in accordance with the requirements of the current data protection legislation.

 We sometimes use other organisations to process personal data on our behalf.
 Where we do this, those companies are required to follow the same rules and information security requirements as us, outlined in a Data Processing Agreement.
-They are not permitted to use reuse the data for other purposes.
+They are not permitted to use or reuse the data for other purposes.

 Retention and disposal of personal data